SIEV X and the DFAT cable: The conspiracy of silence

 On 23 October 2001, the day Australians first became aware of the horrific sinking of the asylum seeker vessel we now know as SIEVX with the loss of over 350 lives, an official government cable was read out.

-Image shows sinking area of SIEVX, courtesy and © Marg Hutton, sievx.com - click the image to open larger version.
+Image shows sinking area of SIEVX, courtesy and © Marg Hutton, sievx.com - click below to open larger version.

 It was read out in the Prime Minister's People Smuggling Taskforce (PST), causing the high level group to conclude that 'the vessel [was] likely to have been in international waters' when it foundered, placing the tragedy firmly in the Australian Operation Relex border protection surveillance and interception zone.